 \section{Abstract}

 Efficiently characterizing large quantum states and processes is a central yet notoriously challenging task in quantum information science, as conventional tomography methods typically require resources that grow exponentially with system size.
-Here, we introduce a provably efficient and structure-agnostic learning framework for noisy $n$-qubit quantum circuits under generic noise with arbitrary noise strength.
-We first develop a sample-efficient learning algorithm for unital noisy quantum states.
-Building on this result, we extend the framework to quantum process tomography, obtaining a unified protocol applicable to both unital and non-unital channels.
-The resulting approach is input-agnostic and does not rely on assumptions about specific input distributions.
-Our theoretical analysis shows that both state and process learning require only polynomially many samples and polynomial classical post-processing in the number of qubits, while achieving near-unit success probability over ensembles generated by local random circuits.
+Here, we introduce a structure-agnostic learning framework for noisy $n$-qubit quantum circuits under~i.i.d.~single-qubit noise.
+We first prove that quantum states with unital noise channels admit an efficient learnable representation in the logarithmic-depth regime.
+We then extend this framework to quantum process tomography under constant noise, deriving a unified protocol that applies to both unital and non-unital noisy channels and retains efficient guarantees for logarithmic-depth circuits.
+This process-learning formulation is input-agnostic and imposes no distributional assumptions on the input quantum states.
+We further study a more general regime with arbitrary noise strength.
+In this setting, low-weight Pauli propagation induces a terminal truncation whose threshold depends logarithmically on the inverse accuracy, leading to quasi-polynomial complexity and near-unit success probability in the average case.
+In contrast to the preceding two results, this arbitrary-noise guarantee does not impose any restriction on the circuit depth, and therefore covers arbitrary-depth circuits, including both the noiseless limit ($\gamma = 0$) and the strong-decoherence regime ($\gamma = \Theta(1)$).
 Numerical simulations of two-dimensional Hamiltonian dynamics further demonstrate the accuracy and robustness of the approach, including for structured circuits beyond the random-circuit setting assumed in the theoretical analysis.
 These results provide a scalable and practically relevant route toward characterizing large-scale noisy quantum devices, addressing a key bottleneck in the development of quantum technologies.